 • Risk Frameworks: which cover the breadth and depth of our risk management scope;

-• Risk Processes: which articulate specific key processes and controls that we practice.
+• Risk Processes: which articulate specific key processes and controls that we practise.

 The Company employs the three lines of defence model in risk governance: